 The IUD is an essential part of our contraceptive method mix.
-It provides a long-term solution to family planning for women who do not wish to receive a permanent method.
+It provides a long-term family planning solution for women who do not wish to receive a permanent method.

 IUDs are made of soft, flexible plastic and copper and inserted into the uterus.
-Our network provides two types of copper bearing IUD, the TCu-380A, (Copper T) and the Cu 375 (Multiload).
-Once inserted, copper-bearing IUDs are effective for up to twelve and five years respectively.
+Our network provides two types of copper bearing IUD, the Cu-375 (multiload) and the TCu-380A (Copper T).
+Once inserted, copper-bearing IUDs are effective for up to five and 12 years respectively.

-The Copper IUD prevents fertilization, and, once removed, allows for an immediate return to fertility.
-Our network makes IUDs accessible using a variety of approaches, including private sector providers through social franchise networks in 20 countries, mobile services and innovative public-private partnerships in 28 countries.
+The copper IUD prevents fertilization, and, once removed, allows for an immediate return to fertility.
+Our network makes IUDs accessible in 29 countries.

 The IUD as Emergency Contraception

 The IUD can also be used as a form of emergency contraception.
-The Copper IUD is in fact the most effective form of emergency contraception.
-The IUD as emergency contraception can be used to reduce the chance of unintended pregnancy following unprotected intercourse, contraceptive failure or misuse (such as forgotten pills or torn condoms), or in cases of sexual assault.
-The IUD can be inserted up to five days following unprotected intercourse, and can be used for up to twelve years.
+It is in fact the most effective form of emergency contraception.
+It can be used to reduce the chance of unintended pregnancy following unprotected intercourse, contraceptive failure or misuse (such as forgotten pills or torn condoms) or in cases of sexual assault.
+The IUD can be inserted up to five days following unprotected intercourse and can be used for up to five or 12 years, depending on the IUD used.
 To facilitate access to IUDs as emergency contraception, our network has worked with partners to modify provider screening tools to include the option of IUD as an emergency contraception method.

 Postpartum IUD (PPIUD)